Antara Flute & Harp Duo

-Antara is a flute and harp duo that play for weddings, receptions and events in the south of England.
+Antara is a flute and harp duo for weddings, receptions and events in the south of England.

 Formed in 2007, both Thomas and Rachel were instrumental and academic scholars at the University of Oxford (St Peter’s College), before graduating with double-firsts.